dharik/nerp-typeform/README.md

 # Todo

+* Figure out how to do EC2 -> RDS connection without manually setting db password env var.
+RDS rotates the db pass every 7 days so this needs to be addressed ASAP.
+I could disable the pass rotation to buy more time

 * Add a custom domain so we can get SSL.
 * Set up nginx on the ec2 instance to proxy traffic on :443 or :80 to node's :3000